raymondragon/link/README.md

 ## Overview

 **Link** is a powerful TCP connection management tool that simplifies NAT traversal, TCP forwarding and more.
 By seamlessly integrating three distinct running modes within a single binary file, Link bridges the gap between different network environments, redirecting services and handling TCP connections seamlessly, ensuring reliable network connectivity and ideal network environment.
+Also with highly integrated authorization Handling, Link empowers you to efficiently manage user permissions and establish uninterrupted data flow, ensuring that sensitive resources remain protected while applications maintain high performance and responsiveness.

 ## Features

 - **Unified Operation**: Link can function as a server, client, or broker, three roles from a single executable file.

+- **Authorization Handling**: By IP address handling, Link ensures only authorized users gain access to sensitive resources.

+- **In-Memory Certificate**: Provides a self-signed HTTPS certificate with a one-year validity, stored entirely in memory.

-- **Auto Reconnection**: Link provides robust short-term reconnection capabilities, ensuring uninterrupted service.
+- **Auto Reconnection**: Providing robust short-term reconnection capabilities, ensuring uninterrupted service.

 - **Connection Updates**: In scenarios where connection is interrupted, Link supports real-time connection updates.